chef/chef-web-docs/content/resources/powershell_script/_index.md

       this property is specified, the <span

       class="title-ref">password</span> property must be specified.'
-- property: password
-  ruby_type: String
-  required: false
-  default_value: null
-  new_in: null
-  description_list:
-  - markdown: '*Windows only*: The password of the user specified by the <span

-      class="title-ref">user</span> property.
-Default value: <span

-      class="title-ref">nil</span>.
-This property is mandatory if <span

-      class="title-ref">user</span> is specified on Windows and may only

-      be specified if <span class="title-ref">user</span> is specified.

-      The <span class="title-ref">sensitive</span> property for this

-      resource will automatically be set to true if password is specified.'
-- property: domain
-  ruby_type: String
-  required: false
-  default_value: null
-  new_in: null
-  description_list:
-  - markdown: '*Windows only*: The domain of the user specified by the <span

-      class="title-ref">user</span> property.
-Default value: <span

-      class="title-ref">nil</span>.
-If not specified, the user name and

-      password specified by the <span class="title-ref">user</span> and

-      <span class="title-ref">password</span> properties will be used to

-      resolve that user against the domain in which the system running

-      Chef Infra Client is joined, or if that system is not joined to a

-      domain it will resolve the user as a local account on that system.

-      An alternative way to specify the domain is to leave this property

-      unspecified and specify the domain as part of the <span

-      class="title-ref">user</span> property.'
-- property: elevated
-  ruby_type: true, false
-  required: false
-  default_value: null
-  new_in: null
-  description_list:
-  - markdown: 'Determines whether the script will run with elevated permissions to

-      circumvent User Access Control (UAC) interactively blocking the

-      process.

-      This will cause the process to be run under a batch login instead of

-      an interactive login.
-The user running Chef needs the "Replace a

-      process level token" and "Adjust Memory Quotas for a process"

-      permissions.
-The user that is running the command needs the "Log on

-      as a batch job" permission.

-      Because this requires a login, the `user` and `password` properties

-      are required.'
-properties_shortcode: null
-properties_multiple_packages: false
-resource_directory_recursive_directories: false
-resources_common_atomic_update: false
-properties_resources_common_windows_security: false
-remote_file_prevent_re_downloads: false
-remote_file_unc_path: false
-ps_credential_helper: false
-ruby_style_basics_chef_log: false
-debug_recipes_chef_shell: false
-template_requirements: false
-resources_common_properties: true
-resources_common_notification: true
-resources_common_guards: true
-common_resource_functionality_multiple_packages: false
-resources_common_guard_interpreter: false
-remote_directory_recursive_directories: false
-common_resource_functionality_resources_common_windows_security: false
-handler_custom: false
-cookbook_file_specificity: false
-unit_file_verification: false
 examples: "
   Write to an interpolated path\n\n  ```ruby\n  powershell_script\
   \ 'write-to-interpolated-path' do\n    code <<-EOH\n    $stream = [System.IO.StreamWriter]\